Unstructured-IO/community/Pipelines-and-APIs.md

 ## API Specification

-By convention, the URL path for a HTTP API endpoint is formatted like:
+By convention, the URL path for an HTTP API endpoint is formatted like:

    /**\<pipeline-family>**/**v\<semver-version>**/**\<pipeline-name>**